boltops-tools/lono/docs/_docs/tutorial-edit-template.md

 $
 ```

 We can see that `autoscaling-web` has 9 resources and `autoscaling-worker` has 6 resources.
+That's what we should expect.

 #### Launch Stacks